gnebbia/virtualizzazione_appunti/docker.md

 ## Working with Containers

-To create a container we do:
+To create a container starting from an image we do:

 ```sh
  docker run [options] [image] [command] [args]